fhelland/wi-fi/README.md

 Enter the ip adress in a browser to get to the user interface.

 mDNS is enabled to be able to reach the device by hostname instead of entering ip-adress.
 This is useful if the device is connected to another network and IP-adress is unknown.
 Enter hostname.local to get to the device.
 Default hostname is esp32.
 This can be changed in wifi_manager.h.
 The wi-fi module will try and get node description from uart during boot.
 This will be used to create a hostname and wi-fi ssid.
-The name is visilbe on the wi-fi page of the user interface.
+The name is visible on the wi-fi page of the web interface.